 |

-On July 26, 2024, we accepted "Teak" and numerous other cats from the Lansdowne area where they were living in a colony.
+On July 26, 2024, we accepted Teak and numerous other cats from the Lansdowne area where they were living in a colony.
 All were skinny and had an excessive number of fleas.
 Teak, born about August 1, 2023, was pregnant and very skinny.

 Teak was very grateful, loving and affectionate to her new servants.
-All her medical issues were addressed and she has completed her medical protocol which included spay, full vaccines, parasite control and testing for FIV and FeLV.
-Teak tested positive for FeLV (please read about it through the link below).
-Teak is very bonded to her friend Meloni (who also tested positive for FeLV) and they cuddle, play, eat, headbutt and spend all their time very close to each other.
-It is our hope that they might be adopted together to a home where they will experience what life should be: full of love, food, affection, warmth, shelter and family.
+All her medical issues were addressed and she soon completed her medical protocol which included spay, full vaccines, parasite control and testing for FIV and FeLV.
+Teak tested positive for FeLV.
+Teak is very bonded to her friend Meloni who also tested positive for FeLV and they cuddle, play, eat, headbutt and spend all their time very close to each other.
+They actually walk shoulder to shoulder most of the time!
+It was our hope that they might be adopted together to a home where they might experience what life should be: full of love, food, affection, warmth, shelter and family.
 FeLV+ cats can live long and happy, healthy lives.
-Please consider this beautiful little girl - you won't regret it!
+On September 23, 2025, we are happy to announce that Teak joined her new family in Upper Knoxford.
+Her new mother has been with DunRoamin' for many years and has been a wonderful home to several DunRoamin' strays.
+We are happy to know that Teak will have such a loving home and family, and also - Meloni got to go along with her!!!
+These two are best friends who cuddle, sleep and walk shoulder to shoulder together.
+We are SO glad to see them go to a great home.
+Congratulations, Teak and Meloni!!
+Thanks to your new family!
+Send lots of photos!!
 FeLV+I have FeLV, click here to see what that means for me and you. |

-Ronald |
+| Ronald |

 Eastwood Play and Learn Centre Woodstock, NBAshley Brooks Lakeville, NBJamie and Michelle Ibson Woodstock, NB |